Men on a Mission

 The event will be held from 11:00 AM to 1:00 PM on the afternoon of Saturday June 2nd at the Harry T. & Harriette V. Moore Memorial Park & Museum, located at 2180 Freedom Avenue in Mims, Florida.
 If you have any questions, or wish to RSVP, contact us at 321-264-6595.

 Orlando Sentinel: Commentary: An inconvenient truth: Central Florida's role in civil-rights movement

 January 15, 2018 -- Martin Luther King Day

 CLICK TO READ THE ARTICLE

-The National Museum of African American History and Culture, which opens on September 24th, will feature a section on Harry & Harriette Moore.
-Among the displays will be his wallet & pocket watch and her wrist watch & locket with pictures of them.
+The National Museum of African American History and Culture in Washington, D.C., which opened on September 24, 2016, features a section on Harry & Harriette Moore.
+Among the displays are his wallet & pocket watch and her wrist watch & locket with pictures of them.

 Evangeline Moore, daughter of Brevard civil rights pioneers, dies 10/26/2015